Ethics and Law in Occupational Therapy Practice

-This course fulfills the requirements for Georgia, North Carolina, Ohio, California, and Tennessee mandates for ethics continuing education.
+This course fulfills the requirements for Georgia, North Carolina, Ohio, and California mandates for ethics continuing education.
 Applicable for OTs and OTAs in other states.

 Ethics and Law in Occupational Therapy Practice

 Copyright © 2021 Wild Iris Medical Education, Inc. All Rights Reserved.

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be prepared to incorporate ethical principles and behaviors into the practice of occupational therapy.
 Specific learning objectives to address potential knowledge gaps include:

 - Identify the meaning of ethics and ethical theories.